Test the riskiest assumptions before expensive delivery.

 What changes: If it cannot stay unresolved, Waypoint should bias toward techniques that leave owners, assumptions, or evidence checks visible before the room closes.

-Use these when the recommended route is blocked by room shape, confidence, or stakeholder availability.
+Use these only if the recommended route is blocked by room shape, confidence, or stakeholder availability.

 A translation workshop that maps experience principles to behavioral measures and leading indicators so teams can track whether principles are actually delivered.